anon-submit-ml/picking-up-pieces/README.md

-# picking-up-pieces
+# supernet-two-stages
-Anonymized code for ICLR submission under review, titled "Picking up the Pieces: Separately Evaluating Supernet Training and Architecture Selection"
+Anonymized code for AutoMLConf submission under review, titled "Picking up the Pieces: Separately Evaluating Supernet Training and Architecture Selection"
 The paper consists of a case study and main experimental portion, which are implemented separately in code.

 ## Case study